 94) What is all pair testing?

-All pair testing also called pairwise testing is a testing methodology taken for testing the product utilizing the combinatorial technique.
+All pair testing, also called pairwise testing, is a testing methodology used to test the product using the combinatorial technique.
 It’s a strategy to test every one of the conceivable discrete combinations of the boundaries in question.

-Expect we have a piece of programming to be tried which has got 5 information fields and 10 potential settings for each info field.
+We expect to have a piece of programming to be tried, which has g information fields and 10 potential settings for each information field.
 Then, at that point, there are 5^5 potential contributions to be tried.

 95) What is failover testing?